-The contribution of the Actuarial Function to the management of the risk on technical provisions includes additional specific controls:
+The contribution of the actuarial function to the management of the risk on technical provisions includes additional specific controls:

-- for Non-Life business, externally audited IFRS reserves (loss reserves and undiscounted IBNR) are the starting point for calculating the Solvency II technical provisions (before discounting).
+- for Non-Life business, the IFRS reserves are the starting point for calculating the Solvency II technical provisions (before discounting).
 Thereafter, the adjustments made to move from IFRS reserves to the Solvency II technical provisions are reviewed internally and across functions according to the area of expertise of the appropriate stakeholders; - for Life business the BEL is computed centrally based on projected Best Estimate cash flows.
-Consistency checks on projected cash flows are carried out, as well as analysis on changes in the BEL compared to previous periods.

-The risk margin is calculated in SCOR's internal model, which is subject to an independent validation (for further information on the internal model related governance, refer to Section B.3.3 - Internal model contribution to the ERM framework).
+Consistency checks on projected cash flows are carried out, as well as analysis on changes in the BEL compared to previous periods. - The risk margin is calculated in SCOR's internal model, which is subject to an independent validation (for further information on the internal model related governance, refer to Section B.3.3 Internal model contribution to the ERM framework).
 The methodology used is aligned with Solvency II requirements.